Domain Name Age & SEO: How Important Is Domain Age?

 What Domain Name Age Will Do For You and What It Won't

-Back in the early days of SEO it was simple to by an old domain, especially if it included keywords, and build a small website on it to get it ranking.
+Back in the early days of SEO, it was simple to buy an old domain, especially if it included keywords, and build a small website on it to get it ranking.
 The days of exact match domains and old domains just popping up at the top of results are over, but do they still have value?
-In our research we’ve seen that launching a website on an aged domain name will almost always rank faster on Google that if the website was on a never-used domain name.
-The Google Sandbox is a real thing and website that a brand new and haven’t made their way out of the sandbox yet, often will be stuck in the mud trying to gain traction.
+In our research, we’ve seen that launching a website on an aged domain name will almost always rank faster on Google than if the website was on a never-used domain name.
+The Google Sandbox is a real thing and website that a brand new and haven’t made their way out of the sandbox yet often will be stuck in the mud trying to gain traction.

-Within 12 months of launching the website we were driving 15,000 unique organic visits a month.
-I believe the aged domain name had a lot to do with seeing success that quickly.
+Within 12 months of launching the website, we were driving 15,000 unique organic visits a month.
+I believe the aged domain name had a lot to do with seeing the success that quickly.